TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 Testing your CGI script
 -----------------------

-Unfortunately, a CGI script will generally not run when you try it from the command line, and a script that works perfectly from the command line may fail mysteriously when run from the server.
-There's one reason why you should still test your script from the command line: if it contains a syntax error, the Python interpreter won't execute it at all, and the HTTP server will most likely send a cryptic error to the client.
+Unfortunately, a CGI script will generally not run when you try it kutoka the command line, and a script that works perfectly kutoka the command line may fail mysteriously when run kutoka the server.
+There's one reason why you should still test your script kutoka the command line: if it contains a syntax error, the Python interpreter won't execute it at all, and the HTTP server will most likely send a cryptic error to the client.